 However, Syria has apparently a mutual defense pact with Iran.
 This could,conceivably, draw Syria into an unplanned war if Israel and/or the US decide to attack Iran's nuclear facilities.

-Most important, a very serious revolution has broken out in Syria and a change of government is very possible.
+Most important, a very serious civil war has broken out in Syria and a change of government is possible.
 Syria will not be looking to go to war with anyone.

 If war breaks out, Iran won't be an easy US target though!